WilliamTayNZ/coffeehouse-data-app/README.md

 5. **Upload Excel data files**

-   Upload the coffeehouse's Excel data files in `uploads/` to the directory, then click "Upload and Clean"!
+- Download one of the coffeehouse's Excel data files from `uploads/`.
+- Then, upload this to the file directory, and click "Upload and Clean"!

 ---